ForceBru/Matches.jl/README.md

 The most barebones machine learning "framework" that can compute gradients without backpropagation.
 Based on "Gradients without backpropagation" [1].

+__NOTE__: I'm _not_ one of the authors and have no affiliation with the paper.
+I just found it interesting and tried to see whether it works.

 The interface mimicks PyTorch, but since this package is just a toy, it's not a torch, but a bunch of matches :P

 ## Basic usage